 Will my insurance cover my dental treatment?

 Dental insurance is great in helping cover a portion of your dental treatment expenses but rarely will it cover 100% of many dental procedures.
 Patients are responsible for paying their copay, the portion that dental insurance does not cover.
 Each insurance plan has specific coverages and limitations.
 Insurance plans do not make these coverages based on your specific dental needs.
-Dr. Elbrecht will make his treatment recommendations based on your specific needs and wants.
+We make our treatment recommendations based on your specific needs and wants.
 We will help explain your insurance plans and its coverages by providing you with a treatment plan detailing treatment recommendations as well as your dental insurance plan.
 This will include its coverages, limitations, and what we estimate it will cover on specific procedures so that you know your expenses before treatment.
 Ultimately insurance companies can and will determine what and how much it will cover.
 We will gladly submit dental claims for you and will help you to understand and utilize your insurance benefits to get the most from your coverage.

 How do I keep my teeth for life?